uscballroom/uscballroom.github.io/README.md

 - Follow the **Edit page HTML** instructions, but instead of a specific page, open the file [`_data/page_order.yaml`](_data/page_order.yaml).
 - Make sure to follow the format already there.
   - Within a line, everything after a hashtag is a "comment" and is ignored by the system.
-  - Each page in the list must have a hyphen at the beginning, then a space, then the name of the HTML file of that page (within the `_pages` folder).
+  - Each page in the list must have a hyphen at the beginning, then a space, then the name of the HTML file of that page (within the `_pages` folder), without the `.html`.

 ## Add a page to the site
 1. Navigate to the [`_pages`](_pages) folder.
 1. Click the **Create new file** button, at the top-right.
 1. Give the file a name.
 The name should be lowercase with dashes for spaces, and it must end in `.html`.
 For instance, if you were to create a Dance Attire page, you would call it `dance-attire.html`.
+Note that this name (without the .html) will be in the URL of the page.
-1. Important: Add a title to the page, as the very first thing in the new file.
+1. Important: Add a title to the page, at the very top of the new file (in the section marked by `---` above and below).
 This title will appear in the site navigation bar and on the web browser tab.
 It is okay to include spaces and capital letters here.
 For instance, for our Dance Attire example, you would type the following:
   ```
   ---
   title: Dance Attire